etiennecollin/typst-templates/basic.typ

   // ===========================================================================
   // Utils
   // ===========================================================================
-  // Properly formatthe path to a file let get-correct-path(text-path) = { return text-path.replace("\~", "~").replace("\_", "_") }
+  // Properly format the path to a file let get-correct-path(text-path) = { return text-path.replace("\~", "~").replace("\_", "_") }

   // ===========================================================================